yzqin/isaacgym-stubs/README.md

 According to the guidelines outlined in [PEP-561](https://peps.python.org/pep-0561/), Python stub files contain only type information and no runtime code.
 The `stub` in this repo is generated based on IsaacGym version `1.0rc4`.

+### Troubleshooting
+Depending on which IDE you are using, sometimes you may need to restart the IDE after `pip install` for re-indexing.